 “GIIS has strong ties with international universities and we’ll often have representatives visit the school to interact with our students; students really benefit from the first-hand information.
 From time to time, our alumni will take part in interactive sessions to share essential tips and guidance with current aspirants.
 We also offer guidance on various merit scholarships, as well as financial aid or loans in both local and international universities.
 Though scholarships for international students is a bit challenging, we still have a number of students getting offers from universities with full and partial scholarships in countries including USA, Canada, Hong Kong and Singapore.”

-Guidance is on offer for all students over at Hillside World Academy, with expert help and support on hand every step of the way.
+Guidance is on offer for all students over at HWA International School, with expert help and support on hand every step of the way.

 “Our school offers university application guidance to all students.
 Every start of the academic year, our school counsellor will give a presentation to the Grade 11 and 12 students to start planning their university applications, as well as to give them an overview of the entire procedure.
 Subsequently, the counsellor will meet with each student individually to offer further support and advice with their university applications.
 This includes the preparation of both essential and supporting documents.